zesterer/explore/README.md

 explore
 =======

+## Note: This Project Has Merged Into NILTS.
+You Can Find NILTS here: http://www.github.com/zesterer/nilts/

 A voxel-based exploration game to be

 I have no idea where this idea is going, how it will go, whether I will ever finish it, or whether it's the kind of thing that can be finished.
 Maybe I'll give the game sentient intelligence and it can develop itself.